epfllibrary/infoscience-imports/README.md

 They are stored in data_pipeline folder.

 1. `harvester.py`: Fetch publications from different sources (Wos and Scopus for the moment).
-   Each soure is harvested with a dedicated client,  which are runned in a `Harvester` class that can be easily extended to support multiple sources.
+   Each source is harvested with a dedicated client, one client by sources in the `clients` folder.
+They all are runned in a `Harvester` class that can be easily extended to support multiple sources.
 This approach allows to separate the harvesting logic from the source-specific implementation details.
 2. `deduplicator.py`: Merge and deduplicate the fetched data.

    The final dataframe contains following metadata :

    `source` : source KB (wos, scopus)

    `internal_id`: publication Id in the source KB (WOS:xxxx, SCOPUS_ID:xxxx)

    `doi`

    `title`

    `doi`

    `doctype`: the doctype in the source KB

    `pubyear`

-   `ifs3_doctype`: the Infoscience doctype `ifs3_collection_id`: the Infoscience collection Id (depending on doctype) `authors, and affiliations`
+   `ifs3_doctype`: the Infoscience doctype

+   `ifs3_collection_id`: the Infoscience collection Id (depending on doctype)

+   `authors, and affiliations`

 3. `enricher.py`: Enrich the authors and affiliations dataframe with local laboratory information.
 4. `integrator.py`: Push the metadata into Dspace-CRIS using the Dspace API client.